Carli Lloyd: It would be 'foolish' not to entertain NFL offers in 2020

 “I think with the right technique, the right practice, getting that two-step down … I think I can do it.
 And I don’t think there’s anything wrong with me saying I think that I can do it.

-While Los Angeles Chargers wide receiver Keenan Allen was among those skeptical about how Lloyd would fair should her kick get blocked, Hall of Famer Morten Andersen offered to train her.
+While Los Angeles Chargers wide receiver Keenan Allen was among those skeptical about how Lloyd would fare should her kick get blocked, Hall of Famer Morten Andersen offered to train her.

 LOS ANGELES CHARGERS' KEENAN ALLEN THROWS COLD WATER ON CARLI LLOYD'S NFL INTEREST